Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 ### K-means Clustering

-To identify which cars were great choices to buy and had high resale potential, I used K-means clustering.
-I grouped the cars using the number of cars sold per brand in the dataset to measure liquidity and the percentage change in price across three mileage ranges to reflect depreciation.
-I used the Elbow Method to determine the optimal number of clusters.
+To identify which cars were great choices to buy and had high resale potential, K-means was used to group similar data.
+Groupping the cars using the number of cars sold per brand in the dataset to measure liquidity and the percentage change in price across three mileage ranges to reflect depreciation.
+The Elbow Method had been used to determine the optimal number of clusters.
 Each cluster was then analyzed to determine the characteristics of the cars within it, helping to identify groups that were advantageous to purchase.

 ### Linear Regression

 Linear Regression was utilized to predict the percentage drop in sales price for each ranges of mileage.
-This process included preparing the data by selecting 'feature' (Value explanation is in feature engineer section) and 'percentage_change' from each range as the target variable, splitting the dataset into training and testing sets, and training the linear regression model on the training data.
+This process included preparing the data by selecting 'mileage' (Value explanation is in feature engineer section) and 'percentage_change' from each range as the target variable, splitting the dataset into training and testing sets, and training the linear regression model on the training data.
 The model's performance was evaluated using metrics such as Mean Squared Error (MSE) and R-squared (R²).
-The relationship between mileage and percentage change in sales price was visualized through scatter plots, includi
+The relationship between mileage and percentage change in sales price was visualized through scatter plots.

 ## Key Findings 📈

 1. **Mileage Impact**: Vehicles with mileage under 10,000 tend to have a higher resale value.
 For example, the Ford F150 shows a stable price increase up to 30,000 miles, after which the value drops dramatically.
-2. **Model Preferences**: The Nissan Altima is a great choice for higher mileage (over 15,000 miles) due to its gradual depreciation compared to other models.
+2. **Model Preferences**: The Nissan Altima was a great choice for higher mileage (over 15,000 miles) due to its gradual depreciation compared to other models.
-3. **Color and Resale**: Certain car colors may have a significant impact on resale value, which is explored in the analysis
+3. **Color and Resale**: Certain car colors might have a significant impact on resale value, which was explored in the analysis
-4. **price table of top 20 cars K-Means model in each range**
-5. **average precentgage price change

 ## Conclusion
-   To see visualization please click ['[here](https://github.com/Kittisak-M/Best-Strategy-to-Buy-Used-Car-Considering-Value-Worth-and-Deprecation/blob/main/Best%20Strategy%20to%20Buy%20Used%20Car%20Considering%20Value%2C%20Worth%20and%20Deprecation.ipynb)']!
+    The full conclusion could be found ['[here](https://github.com/Kittisak-M/Best-Strategy-to-Buy-Used-Car-Considering-Value-Worth-and-Deprecation/blob/main/Best%20Strategy%20to%20Buy%20Used%20Car%20Considering%20Value%2C%20Worth%20and%20Deprecation.ipynb)']!

 ## Usage 🛠️

 To explore the analysis and findings:
-1. Clone the repository: `git clone https://github.com/Kittisak-M/Best-Buys-Cars-Resale-Value.git`
+1. Clone the repository: `git clone https://github.com/Kittisak-M/Best-Strategy-to-Buy-Used-Car-Considering-Value-Worth-and-Depreciation.git`
-2. Navigate to the project directory: `cd Best-Buys-Cars-Resale-Value`
+2. Navigate to the project directory: `cd Best-Strategy-to-Buy-Used-Car-Considering-Value-Worth-and-Depreciation`
-3. Follow the instructions in the `notebooks` directory to run the analysis.
+3. Open the Jupyter notebook in the `notebooks` directory and run all cells to see the analysis.